-Creamy and fudgy prepared with just three ingredients, chanar sondesh is a favorite to many Bengalis.
-We bengalis are known for our sweet tooth and there are countless varieties of milk sweets in Bengali food culture.
-But sondesh is the dearest of all and we do considered it as auspicious.
-Mahalaya is tomorrow and I had to make chanar sondesh to celebrate the day.
+Creamy and fudgy prepared with just three ingredients, chanar sondesh/ chenar sondesh is a favorite to many Bengalis.
+We Bengalis are known for our sweet tooth, and there are countless varieties of milk sweets in Bengali food culture.
+But sondesh is the dearest of all, and we do consider it as auspicious.

 Date palm jaggery not only gives a robust earthy aromatic flavor but also gives that gorgeous rich dark amber color.

 What ingredients will you to need to prepare the Chanar Sondesh?

 Fresh Chhena/Chhana – Make it at home, as all it needs is whole milk and lemon juice/vinegar.
 Watch this video to learn how to make softest chhena.

 Khoya/Khowa/Mawa – My Mom always made khoya at home, but it’s way too much work.
 The process is extremely tedious where you simmer whole milk for hours, by stirring occasionally, until it reduces and thickens enough to form dough.

 I use store bought, and it’s easily available in any Indian or Middle Eastern stores.
 Check in frozen aisle.
 You can also look for solid milk.

 Date Palm Jaggery – Date Palm Jaggery (Nolen Gur or Patali Gur) is a special variety of jaggery.
 You can find it mainly in Kolkata.
 In US, it is occasionally available in Indian stored or Bangladeshi stores.

 The jaggery has a full-bodied perfume aroma and gives the dark amber shade.
 You can definitely use brown sugar instead or plain white sugar, you could use date syrup too if you like.